‘Grey’s Anatomy’ Spoilers: Amelia And Owen Have An Explosive Fight Tonight

 — 6 anos ???? (@ineedrebelis) March 5, 2017

-Caterina stated, “One of the nice things about Owen and Amelia being on the outs is that she’s back in the sister house, so there’s some really lovely stuff with Meredith [Ellen Pompeo] and Maggie [Kelly McCreary] and mutual surgeon trifecta support happening there.”
+“One of the nice things about Owen and Amelia being on the outs is that she’s back in the sister house, so there’s some really lovely stuff with Meredith [Ellen Pompeo] and Maggie [Kelly McCreary] and mutual surgeon trifecta support happening there,” Scorsone stated.

-Grey’s Anatomy spoilers tease that not only will Amelia and Owen hash their difference out but they will be forced to work together in a complicated medical case.
-The good news is they eventually will work things out.
-The bad news is it won’t be for quite awhile.
+Grey’s Anatomy spoilers tease that not only will Amelia and Owen hash their differences out, but they will be forced to work together on a complicated medical case.
+The good news is that they will eventually work things out.
+The bad news is that it won’t be for quite awhile.

 Do you want Amelia and Owen to work things out?